mathieugouin/rpiDvr/docs/README.md

 #### Hauppauge Xbox One

-Install the firware v4l-cx231xx-avcore-01.fw from <https://linuxtv.org/downloads/firmware/>
+Install the firmware v4l-cx231xx-avcore-01.fw from <https://linuxtv.org/downloads/firmware/>

 This tuner works well.
 It has the same chip as the Hauppauge WinTV-HVR-955Q.
 Refer to dmesg listing below: